dinhngockhanh/CINner/README.md

 ##  Selection models

 Three selection models are included in CINner.
-The first model characterizes the selection of chromosome arms (left schematic on the figure below), with the following assumptions:
+The first model characterizes the selection of chromosome arms, with the following assumptions:

 - For chromosome arms with selection parameter s > 1: gains increase the cell fitness and losses decrease fitness.
 This change increases with higher s.